aceeric/imgpull/README.md

 ---
 **`--parsed`**

-This is a developer troubleshooting option that prints the parsed command line and exits.
+This is a developer troubleshooting option that prints the parsed command line without acting on the params, and then exits.

 Example:
 ```
 bin/imgpull my.inhouse.http.registry/hello-world:latest hello-world-latest.tar --cacert /path/to/ca.pem --parsed
 ```

-## Examples
+### Examples

 1. Pull the image for `linux/amd64` to `hello-world.tar` in the working directory:
    ```